 The regional SCLC among the patients revealed that cancer has spread outside the lungs to the nearby organs showing a five-year survival rate of 16%.
 If cancer has spread to distant body parts, the five-year survival rate is 3%.
 Hence, the survival rates for the SCLC patients are considered in the form of estimation only.
-This estimation is depicted from the annual data depending on the number of individuals with cancer in the United States.
-Also, several espers have estimated the survival statistics for every five years.
+This estimation is from the annual data depending on the number of individuals with cancer in the United States.
+Also, several experts have estimated the survival statistics for every five years.
 Therefore, the small cell lung cancer statistics represent the better diagnosis or treatment available for less than five years.

 The years from 1983 to 2012 have represented the stability of median survival and overall survival among SCLC patients.
 The five-year survival rate tends to increase from 4.9% (1983 through 1993) to 6.4% (2002 through 2012).
 The median survival has shown stability at seven months.
 Relative survival rates (RSRs) have also demonstrated resilience.
-Hence, more survival improvements have been observed in the younger patients of small cell lung cancer 8.
+Hence, more survival improvements have been observed in the younger patients of small cell lung cancer 6.

 - 1.Bray F, Ferlay J, Soerjomataram I, Siegel RL, Torre LA, Jemal A. Global cancer statistics 2018: GLOBOCAN estimates of incidence and mortality worldwide for 36 cancers in 185 countries.
 CA: A Cancer Journal for Clinicians.
 Published online September 12, 2018:394-424. doi:10.3322/caac.21492

 - 2.Francisci S, Minicozzi P, Pierannunzio D, et al. Survival patterns in lung and pleural cancer in Europe 1999–2007: Results from the EUROCARE-5 study.
 European Journal of Cancer.
 Published online October 2015:2242-2253. doi:10.1016/j.ejca.2015.07.033